Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool lists experiments run on a dataset, with an example.
-However, it does not differentiate from the sibling tool 'list-experiments-for-dataset', which appears to have the same purpose, so clarity is high but not perfect.
+The description clearly states it lists experiments for a dataset, but does not differentiate from the sibling tool 'list-experiments-for-dataset', leading to potential confusion.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.